 Besotted adj.
 Drunk with love.

 The term "besotted" originates from the Old English word "sott," meaning to be drunk or intoxicated, and has evolved to describe a state of being overwhelmingly enamored or infatuated.
 While it historically had connotations of being stupefied or muddled by alcohol, its modern usage primarily conveys a deep and often consuming affection or obsession with someone or something.
-When someone is described as besotted, it typically means they are so captivated by their object of affection that it clouds their judgment or consumes their thoughts.

 In contemporary use, "besotted" is often applied in the context of romantic relationships, where an individual is profoundly in love or infatuated to the point of being nearly irrational.
 This strong emotional attachment can be both charming and overwhelming, reflecting a deep level of devotion and passion.
 The term can also be used more broadly to describe intense enthusiasm or admiration for non-romantic subjects, such as a hobby or interest, indicating a similarly engrossing and consuming engagement.